sciai-lab/ne-spectrum/README.md

-Similarly, we can copmute the neighbor embedding spectrum with the `cne` backend
+Similarly, we can compute the neighbor embedding spectrum with the `cne` backend
 ```python
 # compute spectrum with CNE backend
 cnespectrum = CNESpectrum()